glennhenry/cs-notes/docs/compilers-and-programming-languages/06-names-scopes-bindings/names-scopes-bindings.md

 Allocating resources is considered as a binding, because this involves binding particular memory, file handles, or network connections to a program that needs it.

-Types of binding time :
+Types of binding time:

-- **Language design time** : This may include the decision from the language developer about variable scoping rules, type systems, etc.
+- **Language design time**: This may include the decision from the language developer about variable scoping rules, type systems, etc.
-- **Language implementation time** : Such as the development of compiler (e.g., how should it manages memory)
+- **Language implementation time**: Such as the development of compiler (e.g., how should it manages memory)
-- **Program writing time** : The programmers creating variables or choosing certain algorithm or data structures.
+- **Program writing time**: The programmers creating variables or choosing certain algorithm or data structures.
-- **Compile time** : Occur during compilation time, such as syntax analysis or type checking.
+- **Compile time**: Occur during compilation time, such as syntax analysis or type checking.
-- **Link time** : Linking is the process of connecting external files or libraries to create an executable program.
+- **Link time**: Linking is the process of connecting external files or libraries to create an executable program.
 Binding decision in here may involve resolving references to external symbols or functions.
-- **Load time** : Occur when the program is loaded into memory for execution.
+- **Load time**: Occur when the program is loaded into memory for execution.
 The operating system may handle activities such as dynamic memory allocation.
-- **Runtime** : When the program is running, it may make dynamic memory allocations through mechanisms like `malloc()` or `new`.
+- **Runtime**: When the program is running, it may make dynamic memory allocations through mechanisms like `malloc()` or `new`.

 ### Object Lifetime & Storage Management

-The lifecycle of object :
+The lifecycle of object:

 1. **Creation of objects**, involves allocating memory to store its data and initializing its state.
 2. **Creation of bindings**, where names or identifiers are associated with the actual data.